mlohr/mango/README.md

         private List<String>  items = new ArrayList<String>();
     }

-Firebug support
+Firebug support & other extensions
 ---------------

 If you put a firebug-{version}.xpi in your ./resources directory, it will be available in the running firefox profile.
+Likewise you can put other extensions in there, for example firepath.